deltaDNA/unity-sdk/README.md

 ### Unity 4.7 iOS

-We've had some luck building with Unity 4.7.2, but you will need to make a couple of manual changes:
+Although no longer officially supported the sdk will build with Unity 4.7.2, but you will need to make a couple of manual changes:
   * Move files under Assets/DeltaDNA/[Ads]/Plugins/iOS to Assets/Plugins/iOS.
-  * The UnityJarResolver will run and generate a Podfile, but it won't build th project.
+  * The UnityJarResolver will run and generate a Podfile, but it won't build the project.
 Edit the Podile and set "integrate_targets => *true*", then run pod install manually from the command line.
 Open the resulting workspace.
   * Under Build Phases -> Compile Sources add the -fobj-arc flag to DDNAUnityNotificationsPlugin.m.

 ## Android Integration